MiThors/GA_Project/01_analyses/01_metagenome_assembly/README.txt

-Folder should contain the tmp output folder from Megahit.
+Folder should contain the tmp output folder from Megahit, and a zipped final assembly file.